-They don’t typically have a metal frame like some of the hardcore hiking and mountaineering setups, and they tend to have a larger interior space than hiking backpacks.
-You’ll also have to search harder to find a travel backpack with sternum support straps or a hip belt.
+They don’t typically have a metal frame like some hardcore hiking and mountaineering setups, and they tend to have a larger interior space than hiking backpacks.
+You’ll also have to search harder for a travel backpack with sternum support straps or a hip belt.

 Nonetheless, some of the best travel backpacks do have straps and a hip belt.
 Anything to distribute the weight of your pack evenly across your back will make it easier and more comfortable to carry for longer.